-More than 1.4 million South Carolina taxpayers took the state up on its offer for a free year of credit monitoring and identity theft protection, according to the Department of Revenue.
+More than 1.4 million South Carolina taxpayers signed up for free credit monitoring and identity theft protection by the deadline Sunday, according to the Department of Revenue.

-The ProtectMyID service from Experian was offered to anyone who filed a South Carolina tax return after 1998, because hackers broke into the Department of Revenue’s computers last year and compromised taxpayer’s financial data.
+The ProtectMyID service from Experian was offered to anyone who filed a South Carolina tax return after 1998 because hackers broke into the Revenue Department’s computers last year and compromised taxpayers’ financial data.

-So, the state is paying 69 cents per month, per person, for a service similar to the ProtectMyID service that Experian offers the general public for $15.95 a month.
+The state is paying 69 cents per month, per person, for a service similar to the ProtectMyID plan that Experian offers the public for $15.95 a month.